Quick! Grab the last of those blackberries and whip up this

 1 ½ Cups canned blackberries, with juice.

-(Heap blackberries up and fill juice to the top of the cup). *See note below.
+(Heap blackberries up and fill juice to the

 3 Eggs